jeffigy/DentriCare/README.md

 ###

 DentriCare is a simple dental management web application designed to simplify the task of dental practices.
 With DentriCare, dental clinics can efficiently manage patient record, appointments, payments, and dental notes and many more.
+You can visit the website by clicking the following link [DentriCare Demo](https://dentricare.onrender.com).

 ## Features